joelek/atlas/readme.md

 * Retain last block when resizing PagedFile and only clear affected bytes.
 * Create EntityManagers in SchemaManager.
 * Cache decoded records on a per-transaction basis.
 Readable transactions may re-use caches.
-* Fix issue with queries containing GreaterThanOperators requiring explicit ordering for not skipping records.
-	This happens because of the implicit orders applied by the store which leads to picking the wrong index.